Moses-Bassey/cellavault-backend/README.md

 # PePP Cruise Server

-A powerful NestJS-based backend server for the PePP Cruise platform, providing authentication, subscription management, and API services with built-in rate limiting and security features.
+A powerful NestJS-based backend server for the PePP Cruise platform, providing authentication, Booking management, and API services with built-in rate limiting and security features.

 ## 🚀 Features